-Strawberries, peaches, cherries . . .
+Strawberries, peaches, cherries, and more.
 It often seems as if everything is in season during the summer.
-Fall and winter, on the other hand, can present a greater challenge, especially if cold weather shows up early in your part of Canada.
-The good news?
-With a little advance planning and some gustatory flexibility, eating healthy, delicious seasonal produce year-round on a modest budget is a completely achievable goal for you and your family.
+On the other hand, fall and winter can present a greater challenge.
+Especially if cold weather shows up early in your part of Canada.

 Eat seasonally this fall – and be kind to your wallet – with these tips:

 1. Go for root vegetables

 Root veggies come into season during the late summer, fall, and early winter.
 They can help you eat in season long into the cooler months.

 Look for sweet potatoes and squash – both of which are packed with vitamin A for immunity.
 And try some fibre-rich root veggies such as beets.
 Root vegetables tend to be inexpensive and have a long shelf life.
 They allow you to save money upfront and avoid food waste because of spoilage.